katphlab/tello-openpose/README.md

 The parameters of the PIDs may depend on the processing speed and need tuning to adapt to the FPS you can get.
 For instance, if the PID that controls the yaw works well at 20 frames/sec, it may yield oscillating yaw at 10 frames/sec.

 ## Files of the repository

-### OP.py :
+### pose_wrapper.py :
-My own layer above the official Openpose python wrapper : https://github.com/CMU-Perceptual-Computing-Lab/openpose/blob/master/doc/modules/python_module.md
+My own layer using the pose estimation demo: https://github.com/Daniil-Osokin/lightweight-human-pose-estimation-3d-demo.pytorch/blob/master/demo.py

-Modify MODEL_FOLDER to point to the directory where the models are installed.
+Change the model path in pose_wrapper if changing the model.

 ### CameraMorse.py :